-For a facility addressed under this permit, the permittee shall give written notice of closure to the Groundwater Section of the permittee's intent to cease operation without resuming activity for which the facility was designed or operated.
+For a facility addressed under this permit, the permittee shall give written notice of closure to the Groundwater Protection Value Stream of the permittee's intent to cease operation without resuming activity for which the facility was designed or operated.
+Submittal of SMRFs is still required (for applicable facilities) until completion of clean closure.
+Report "closure in process" in the comment section of the SMRF.